Processing claims for Age Pension and Pension Bonus 065-03030050

 For incomplete paper claims:

 The Request for Information (RFI) will place the new claim on hold.
 If the claim status needs updating manually change the status to On Hold via the Status icon until the customer responds or after the allowed time.
 See Requesting information (CLK).
-The claim can be held to user if it meets Hold to User new claim criteria.
-For more details on holding claims to user see Work Optimiser for staff.
-Procedure ends here until customer has responded to the request for details or the due date for return of details has passed. |
+The claim can be held to user with relationship management, if it meets Hold to User new claim criteria.
+For more details on holding claims to user and with relationship management see Work Optimiser for staff.
+If:

-Note: some referrals will automatically change the new claim status to On Hold, and a DOC will be recorded with Customer Referral work item ID.
+Some referrals automatically change the new claim status to On Hold, and a DOC records with the Customer Referral work item ID.
 If the claim status needs updating manually, change the status to On Hold via the Status icon for the required duration.
-The claim status will update to In Process when all referrals are completed. |
+The claim status will update to In Process when all referrals are complete.
+Is a referral, clearance or valuation required before the claim assessment?

 Process Age Pension claim in Process Direct